leuty/eb-cosmo/README.md

 ```
 $ git clone git@github.com:PallasKat/eb-cosmo.git
 ```
-and go in it's directory:
+and go in its directory:
 ```
 $ cd eb-cosmo
 ```